ghl3/Jest/doc/intro.md

 ## Scope

-Scoped variables in Jest are created the "let" keyword to form a let expression:
+Variables declared in Jest are global unless they are declared in a let expression:

-    let (val x = 10) {
-        x+5;
+    let(val x=0) {
+        x + 10;
     }

 Let expressions are indeed expressions and they evaluate to the value of the final line of their body.
-A variable declared in the heading of a let expression will be scoped and will exist only in the body of the let block.
+A variable declared in the heading of a let expression will be scoped and will exist only within the body of the let block.
 A variable declared in the head will shadow any existing variables declared outside of the let expression.
 One can declare multiple variables in the header of a let expression:

+    let (val x = 10) {
+        x+5;
+    }

     val x = 100;